 Sometimes, we do not have to look far for inspiring stories.
 They are right within us.
 Nothing beats self-motivation, eh?

-This reminded me of one of my bosses who encouraged the habit of self-motivation.
+One of my bosses who encouraged the habit of self-motivation had a wonderful trick.
 Whenever we felt bad about an unproductive day or when things did not happen the way we expected, he urged us to think of a particularly tough time when we persisted and emerged successful in spite of things looking uphill.
 He would sit with us and make us recount that experience in detail and at the end of it, we were energized, convinced we could conquer the world.

 He always insisted we bear this in mind – and made us all say it together.

 Today, I am glad to say this is a happy habit.
 Life is not always ideal.
 But most of the time, we can sail through tough times by recalling an experience or event we overcame.
 It restores faith in ourselves.

 “There are some things you learn best in calm, and some in storm”

 I’d like to share one such experience with you, an experience I am grateful for to two bosses – one who encouraged and motivated, and one who left me out in the cold.
 The funny thing is, I am equally grateful to both!